 Expert tips During the Decision/Acquisition Stage:

-Develop a number of case studies that can be placed on your Web resources section, serving as important proof-points – ideally using quantitative success metrics.
+Develop a number of case studies that can be placed on your Web resources section, serving as important proof-points – ideally incorporating quantitative success metrics.
+Potential customers want to understand how you solved problems experienced by similar companies.
+Repurpose your content whenever possible, using multiple formats such as video, webinars, and podcasts.

 Final Thoughts: The Four Sources of Credibility